-GRADE 5 THE SCHOOL DISTRICT OF OSCEOLA COUNTY READING, WRITING, MATHEMATICS, AND SCIENCE PROMOTION / REMEDIATION / RETENTION Placement Factors ı Decisions for Next Year Student Performance Level FCAT-SSS Reading and Math; FCAT Science Reading FAIR 2 Probability of Success Zones Osceola Writes Math and Science Class Performance Did the student have a PMP 1 this year?
-New PMP 1 Required Next Year?
+GRADE 5 THE SCHOOL DISTRICT OF OSCEOLA COUNTY READING, WRITING, MATHEMATICS, AND SCIENCE PROMOTION / REMEDIATION / RETENTION Placement Factors Factors to Consider in End-of-Year Decision-Making Decisions Decisions fo for Next Year Student Performance Level FCAT-SSS Reading and Math; FCAT Science Reading FAIR Probability of Success Zones Osceola Writes Math and Science Class Performance Did the student have a PMP this year?
+New PMP Required Next Year?
 Promote or Retain?
-School-Based Placement Committee Comprehensive core reading Above Grade Level Achievement Level 4, 5 Green 6.0 Grade of A or B NO NO Promote series daily performance and assessment results • Math series daily performance On Grade Level Achievement Level 3 Green 5.0 Grade of C NO NO Promote Florida Assessments for Instruction in Reading (FAIR) Below Grada Layel rade Level, Achievement Yellow 4.0 Yellow 4.0 Grade of YES YES Retain with a new PMP 1 or • ELL Students - English Language Development Minimally 4.0 4.0 D NO YES Promote with a new PMP 1 ESE - IEP performance goals and assessments Formative Benchmark Below Achievement 2.0, 3.0 Grade of D YES YES Retain with a Parent conference and consultation Grade Level, Considerably Level 1 Yellow NO YES Promote with a new PMP 1 Principal recommendation Below Achievement D. J 4.0 Grade of YES YES Retain with- a Grade Level, Substantially Level 1 Red 1.0 F NO YES Promote with a new PMP 1
+School-Based Placement Committee Comprehensive core reading Above Grade Level Achievement Level 4, 5 Green 6.0 Grade of A or B NO NO Promote series daily performance and assessment results • Math series daily performance On Grade Level Achievement Level 3 Green 5.0 Grade of C NO NO Promote Florida Assessments for Instruction in Reading (FAIR) Below Grade Level, Achievement Yellow 4.0 Grade of YES YES Retain with a new PMP or • ELL Students - English Language Development Minimally Level 2 10.00 1.0 D NO YES Promote with a new PMP ESE - IEP performance goals and assessments Formative Benchmark Assessment Below Achievement 0.0.00 Grade of YES YES Retain with a new PMP or Parent conference and consultation Grade Level, Considerably Level 1 Yellow 2.0, 3.0 D NO YES Promote with a new PMP Principal recommendation Below Achievement Dad 4.0 Grade of YES YES Retain with- a new PMP or Grade Level, Substantially Level 1 Red 1.0 F NO YES Promote with a new PMP

-1 Progress Monitoring Plan 2 Florida Assessments for Instruction in Reading (FAIR) To demonstrate annual learning gains, Grade 5 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 167 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 120 DSS points in FCAT-SSS Math.
+&lt;sup>1 Progress Monitoring Plan Florida Assessments for Instruction in Reading (FAIR) \To demonstrate annual learning gains, Grade 5 students who score within Achievement Level 1 or 2 for two consecutive years must gain at least 167 Developmental Scale Score (DSS) points in FCAT-SSS Reading and 120 DSS points in FCAT-SSS Math.

-D. Promotion to a Higher Grade Level Amended 07-01-06, 07-01-08 1 2 3 The assignment of a student to a higher grade which results in the student's accelerated promotion should be made based on exceptionally high achievement or evidence that the 4 student will benefit more from the instructional program at the advanced grade level.
-The 5 Superintendent or designee should authorize the assignment.
-6 7 8 The assignment will occur at the end of a grading period agreed upon by both the sending and receiving principal.
-If an ELL student is involved, the ELL committee shall meet to 9 document the change in the ELL Student Plan.
-10 11 After agreement has been reached regarding an exceptional student, an Individual 12 Education Plan meeting must be held prior to placement in the new assignment.
-The long-13 range academic, social, and emotional effect of the decision shall be considered.
-14

-The principal has the responsibility for making such an assignment, but a student will not be Amended 06-30-91 and 06-27accelerated without parental consent.
-00

-The student's cumulative record, report card, and permanent record must indicate, "accelerated grade placement" and the name of the principal who made the placement.
-Amended 06-15-99
+EFFECTIVE 07-01-10 1 D. Promotion to a Higher Grade Level Amended 07-01-06, 07-01-08 2 3 4 5 6 The assignment of a student to a higher grade which results in the student's accelerated promotion should be made based on exceptionally high achievement or evidence that the student will benefit more from the instructional program at the advanced grade level.
+The Superintendent or designee should authorize the assignment.
+7 8 9 10 The assignment will occur at the end of a grading period agreed upon by both the sending and receiving principal.
+If an ELL student is involved, the ELL committee shall meet to document the change in the ELL Student Plan.
+11 12 13 14 15 After agreement has been reached regarding an exceptional student, an Individual Education Plan meeting must be held prior to placement in the new assignment.
+The long-range academic, social, and emotional effect of the decision shall be considered.
+16 17 18 19 The principal has the responsibility for making such an assignment, but a student will not be accelerated without parental consent.
+Amended 06-30-91 and 06-27-00 20 21 The student's cumulative record, report card, and permanent record must indicate, "accelerated grade placement" and the name of the principal who made the placement.

+icate, Amended 06-15-99